GGeeoonn/RaLD/README.md

 and put it under the 'data_preparation/train2014' **(images)**, 'data_preparation/annotations' **(annotations)** folders.

 **2. Data Preprocessing** <br>
 Our code is based on Grounded-SAM.
 We provide a pipeline for annotating data on individual text and images, which you can use to prepare your own data.
-To use this pipeline, you need to follow these steps:
+To use this pipeline, you need to follow these steps: <br>

-You need to clone the [Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) project repository.
+You need to clone the [Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) project repository. <br>

-**Install Environment** <br>
+**<Install Environment>** <br>
 **※ Assuming you have already installed PyTorch.** <br>

 ```